 12. Is there a difference between a debt and a claim?

 No, not in a practical sense.
 They are different terms for an obligation owed by the debtor to a creditor.
 A claim is the right of a creditor to the payment of an obligation by the debtor.
 A debt is a liability of the debtor on an obligation to a creditor.
 For example, if the debtor owes $1,000 to the bank, the $1,000 obligation is viewed as a debt by the debtor and as a claim by the bank.
-In order for a creditor to preserve its rights to repayment in a Chapter 7 or 13, it must file a claim with the bankruptcy court in a timely manner.
+In order for a creditor to preserve its rights to repayment under either chapter 7 or 13, a claim must be filed with the bankruptcy court in a timely manner.

-Usually all of the disposable income of the debtor and the debtor’s spouse for a 3 to 5 year period must be paid to the Chapter 13 trustee.
+Usually all of the disposable income of the debtor and the debtor’s spouse for a three- to five-year period must be paid to the chapter 13 trustee.
 Disposable income is income received by the debtor and his or her spouse that is not deemed to be necessary for the support of the debtor and his or her dependents.

-A Chapter 13 plan must last for at least three years, unless all debts can be paid off in full in less time.
-A Chapter 13 plan cannot last for more than five years.
+A chapter 13 plan must last for at least three years, unless all debts can be paid off in full in a shorter period of time.
+A chapter 13 plan cannot last for more than five years.

 16. Is it necessary for all creditors to approve a Chapter 13 plan?